 • ZIO-301 (indibulin) is a novel small molecular weight tubulin polymerization inhibitor that has been acquired from Baxter Healthcare.
-A phase I study is currently underway in the Netherlands with indibulin to evaluate safety, pharmacokinetics (PK), maximum tolerated dose (MTD) and dose limiting toxicity (DLT) in patients with advanced solid tumors; an Investigational New Drug Application has been filed in the United States and a phase I study is expected to initiate following FDA review.
+An ongoing phase I study in the Netherlands and a newly initiated phase I study in the U.S. (with continuous dosing) are currently underway to evaluate safety, pharmacokinetics (PK), maximum tolerated dose (MTD) and dose limiting toxicity (DLT) in patients with advanced solid tumors.
+The Company expects to complete these and other studies as the basis for a phase II study for a solid tumor as well as a phase Ib combination study with another agent (as determined by ongoing preclinical evaluation) in the first quarter of 2008.

-The microtubule component tubulin is one of the more well established anti-tumor targets in the treatment of cancer today.
-A number of drugs are on the market that target tubulin, for example paclitaxel (Taxol [®]) and the vinca alkaloid family (vincristine, vinorelbine).
-The use of these drugs is associated with important toxicities.
-Notably, paclitaxel causes significant peripheral neurotoxicity.
-In contrast, indibulin has not shown peripheral neurotoxicity either in preclinical testing or in the clinic to date.
+The microtubule component tubulin is one of the best established anti-tumor targets in the treatment of cancer today.
+A number of anticancer drugs are on the market that target tubulin, for example paclitaxel (Taxol [®]) and the vinca alkaloid family (vincristine, vinorelbine).
+This class of agents is typically the mainstay of therapy in a wide variety of indications.
+In spite of their effectiveness, the use of these drugs is associated with important toxicities, notably significant peripheral neurotoxicity.
+In contrast, indibulin has not shown peripheral neurotoxicity either in preclinical testing or in clinical study to date.

-This class of agents is typically the mainstay of chemotherapy in a wide variety of cancer indications.
-Indibulin is an orally available compound with preclinical data that indicates significant and broad activity (including taxane refractory and multi-drug resistant cell lines and xenografts) and it is potentially safer than other tubulin inhibitors (no neurotoxicity at curative doses in animals and in the ongoing phase I trial).
+Indibulin is an orally available compound.
+Preclinical studies demonstrate significant and broad activity (including in taxane refractory and multi-drug resistant cell lines and xenografts) and it is potentially safer than other tubulin inhibitors (no neurotoxicity at curative doses in animals and in the ongoing phase I trials).
 At the current time, the Company anticipates pursuing a Fast Track development program in a niche indication following the completion of phase II testing.
-Potential initial indications would include but are not limited to bladder, head & neck, prostate, colorectal, and renal cancer.
-Registration in one of these indications would then be followed by label expansion via trials that will have been initiated in anticipation of registration.
 In addition, the availability of an IV formulation would further expand the market opportunity and will be explored in 2007.
-Availability of an oral formulation of indibulin creates significant commercial opportunity, since no oral formulations of paclitaxel or related compounds are currently on the market.
+The availability of an oral formulation of indibulin creates significant commercial opportunity, since no oral formulations of paclitaxel or related compounds are currently on the market.

-Although we intend to continue with clinical development of ZIO-101 for advanced myeloma and ZIO-201 for advanced sarcoma, and ZIO-301 in solid tumors, the successful development of our product candidates is highly uncertain.
+Although we intend to continue with clinical development of ZIO-101 for various indications, ZIO-201 for advanced sarcoma and other indications, and ZIO-301 in solid tumors, the successful development of our product candidates is highly uncertain.
 Product development costs and timelines can vary significantly for each product candidate and are difficult to accurately predict.
 Various statutes and regulations also govern or influence the manufacturing, safety, labeling, storage, record keeping and marketing of each product.
-The lengthy process of seeking these approvals, and the subsequent compliance with applicable statutes and regulations, require the expenditure of substantial resources.
+The lengthy process of seeking approval and the subsequent compliance with applicable statutes and regulations require the expenditure of substantial resources.
 Any failure by us to obtain, or any delay in obtaining, regulatory approvals could materially adversely affect our business.
 To date, we have not received approval for the sale of any drug candidates in any market and, therefore, have not generated any revenues from our drug candidates.